cadaroya/covenant-iot/covenant-arduino/README.md

     - `host` & `port` - hostname/IP & port number of the server running Rails
     - `postingInterval` - how often the board will send data to the server
     - `threshTimeout` - how long the fan should stay in its current state (on/off) after the sensor value passes the above/below the threshold
+    - `usePing` - whether to use ping to check the server's status
+        - disable this if the server doesn't respond to ping requests
 	- `debug_cov` - whether to send debugging serial messages or not
 		- set this to `false` on deployment, since extra serial messages can slow down the communication between the Arduino & the WiFi module